roocs/slurm-playbook/README.md

 Run the playbook, maybe with the environment variable at the start:

 ```
-ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -i inventories/vagrant-single playbook-cluster.yml
+ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -i inventories/vagrant-cluster playbook-cluster.yml
 ```

-...

-## Testing Slurm is working
+## Test Slurm is working

-You can test slurm is working with:
+You can test slurm is working on the master or worker nodes, using:

 ```
 squeue # to view the queue

 sbatch /root/hostname.sh # to run a job
+sbatch /root/hostname.sh ; sbatch /root/hostname.sh  # to run a couple more jobs

-squeue # to see if it is running
+squeue # to see if they are running/completing
 ```